 At issue is an alleged derogatory remark by Doan toward a French-Canadian referee during a game in 2005.
 The Phoenix Coyotes forward denies making a slur and was cleared by the NHL.

 On Tuesday, all parties supported a Bloc Quebecois motion that demands officials from Hockey Canada and Sport Canada appear before the House of Commons' Official Languages Committee.

 A Conservative MP on the committee who once worked for the National Hockey League Players' Association - Michael Chong - defended the committee decision.

 He said the public appearance would allow Hockey Canada to tell its side of the story after having been bashed in Parliament over the Doan captaincy.

-He dismissed the suggestion that politicians are sticking their nose where it doesn't belong, saying Team Canada is not like the NHL because it receives federal funding.
+He dismissed the suggestion that politicians are sticking their nose where it doesn't belong, saying the Canadian national team is not like the NHL because it receives federal funding.

 "We're talking about Team Canada.
 We're talking about an organization that receives millions of dollars a year in government money - in public funds.